 These types of questions shape students’ ideas about how to write an introduction.
 Students may not consider their tone before writing the paper, but when they have that idea planted, that knowledge shapes the rest of their paper.

 Other times, students prefer to be a bit more creative, maybe abstract.
+Specifically, a creative writing graphic organizer can encourage fun and creativity.
 I will ask them about their introductions:

 - What instrument announces my paper?
 A trumpet or a harp?
 (Then ask students why, and help them draw conclusions.)